zekelong/SemanticAnalyzerMiniCpp/README.md

 # SemanticAnalyzerMiniC
-Performs syntax and semantic analysis on beginner programs written in C
+Performs syntax and semantic analysis on beginner programs written in C (i.e. in a CS120 class)